so3n/VM_Torrent/README.md

         -f  NET_IF       Manually specify network interface NET_IF -n               Non-interactive Mode
-        -p  USER:PWD     PIA user and password in format USER:PWD If option not used, defaults to piauser:abc123 to be manually updated later
+        -p  USER:PWD     PIA user and password in format USER:PWD If option not used, defaults to piauser:piapwd to be manually updated later
         -d  USER:PWD     Override USER:PWD to use for deluge daemon in the auto portforward script.
 Default is deluge:deluge
+        -s  PIA_SERVER   VPN Server location to use with PIA.
+Refer to pia-servers.txt for list of valid servers.
+If option not used, defaults to swiss.privateinternetaccess.com
     ```

-2. After script finishes running, if -p and -d options were not specified when running `setup.sh`:
+2. After script finishes running, if -p and -d options were not specified when running `setup.sh` then you may want to:
     * update PIA username and password in `/etc/openvpn/login.txt` and `/etc/openvpn/portforward.sh` (in lines 10-11)
     * update deluge-daemon username and password in `/home/vpn/.config/deluge/auth` (replace deluge:deluge:10 with user:password:10) and `/etc/openvpn/portforward.sh` (in lines 20-21)